-If you are a stockholder of record and share an address with another stockholder and have received only one copy of the Company's 2011 Annual Report or Proxy Statement, you may write or call the Company to request a separate copy of these materials at no cost to you.
-In addition, if you are a stockholder of record and share an address with another stockholder and have received multiple copies of the Company's 2011 Annual Report or Proxy Statement, you may write or call the Company to request delivery of a single copy of such materials in the future.
-You may write to the Company at 255 East Fifth Street, Suite 2600, Cincinnati, Ohio 45202-4726, Attn: Investor Relations, or call 1-800-2CHEMED or 1-800-224-3633.
+If you are a stockholder of record and share an address with another stockholder and have received only one copy of the Company's 2012 Annual Report or Proxy Statement, the Company undertakes to promptly deliver upon written or oral request a separate copy of these materials at no cost to you.
+In addition, if you are a stockholder of record and share an address with another stockholder and have received multiple copies of the Company's 2012 Annual Report or Proxy Statement, you may write or call the Company to request delivery of a single copy of such materials in the future.
+You may write to the Company at Suite 2600, 255 East Fifth Street, Cincinnati, Ohio 45202-4726, Attn: Investor Relations, or call 1-800-2CHEMED or 1-800-224-3633.